Su-sid/30-Days-Of-JavaScript/19_Day_Closures/19_day_closures.md

 ## Closure

-JavaScript allows writing function inside an outer function.
-We can write as many inner functions as we want.
-If inner function access the variables of outer function then it is called closure.
+JavaScript allows you to write function inside an outer function.
+Hence, we can write as many inner functions as we want.

+`A closure is an inner function that   accesses the variables of an outer function.`
 ```js
 function outerFunction() {
     let count = 0;